The teacher librarian must work collaboratively with classroom teachers to select materials and design information-rich learning experiences.

 Professional journals are one of the most popular type of bibliographic tools.
 They often contain reviews of books, videos, audiobooks, websites, and other materials.
 It's important to get to know the philosophy and perspectives of the various review sources.
 Although expensive, they're worth it.
 Many journals also contain great professional articles and other essential information.
 School Library Journal and School Library Monthly are examples of journals that contain more than just reviews.

 If you can't afford copies in each building, circulate the periodicals.
 Once you've read an issue, send it to the next person on the list.
 The nice thing about being part of a list of people is that you keep up with the reading because you know someone is waiting for the journals.
 It's also a good way to share ideas between buildings in a district.
 Everyone writes and shares comments on the pages of the journal.
 The journal often ended up with dozens of post-it notes with valuable ideas and connections that everyone has contributed.
 In some cases, this is even a way to share the cost of materials.
 For example, each school might buy one part of an expensive collection.
 The collection could then be shared among buildings.

 The Horn Book magazine is a well-respected sources of reviews.
 You can read about the history of the publication to get a feel for the perspective and philosophy. you can explore the current issue and visit the Resources for Librarians online.
-They also maintain recommended list of books.
-A subscription is available to a print or online version.
-A trial is available for the online version.
+They also maintain a list Recommended Books.
+A subscription is available.

 There are three places that you can find information for making selection decisions: professional journals, selection and review tools, and reader advisory sources.